 A substantial (more than $15,000 in 2018 and 2019) gift to anyone, including a minor, requires the filing of a gift tax return with the following year’s income tax return.
 The amount reported is the excess value of the gift above the annual exclusion limit unless one has given the lifetime maximum gift tax free amount already (currently slightly more than $11 million), in which case the entire amount is reportable and a gift tax payment may be due.

-In conclusion, gifts can be made to minors, but like all estate planning, should be done thoughtfully and intentionally to avoid unanticipated and negative outcomes.
+In conclusion, gifts to minors can be made, but like all estate planning, should be done thoughtfully and intentionally to avoid unanticipated and negative outcomes.